SynaMan » SynaMan KB

 - Which encryption mechanism, if any, they use

 - Are backups of your data being made, and how secure are those back environments

 Due to the blackbox approach specified above, it is almost impossible to guarantee the privacy of your data.
 Although most companies claim they use encryption to protect data, there can always be leaks or bugs in their software that can make your private data vulnerable to hackers.

-Consider the scenario where a service provider allows you to search or modify documents on their server.
-There is no way to either search or modify any document unless that document is in clear.
+Consider a scenario where a service provider allows you to search or modify documents on their server.
+There is no way to either search or modify any document unless that document is in clear (not encrypted).
 Assuming the document is encrypted; the software used to provide this service has to be able to decrypt it, allow you to modify and finally, encrypt it again before storing it to the disk.
 A small glitch in the software performing this task can make your files available to any hacker.
 Moreover, there is a very good chance developers of this technology can access your document while debugging the application.